 It sounds to me like you are making up problems for yourself.
 Concentrate on paying Uncle Sam and Illinois whatever income taxes owed and forget about the other 49 states.
 If there ever is a problem they will contact you.

 We got a letter from the employer saying we needed to pay back $27k in two weeks.
 When we got his w-2's and mine , this pay was not reflected at all.
 We don't know what our right's are in this case.
-We don't pay much attention to our bank statements and just paid bills as usual and we don't have...
+We don't pay much attention to our bank statements and just paid bills as usual...
 Read more »

 Whether you look at your bank statements or not is irrelevant.
 If your employer actually paid your husband $27,000 more than he was entitled, he will either have to give it back or will probably be sued by the employer.